TheMarex/ba-thesis/text/1_introduction.md

 # Introduction

-Nearly one hundred years of Sci-Fiction have established the firm image of a mechanical humanoid servant with super human capabilities, with the term *Robot*.
+Nearly one hundred years of Science-Fiction have established the firm image of a mechanical humanoid servant with super human capabilities, with the term *Robot*.
 Today we live in a world where large parts of our production circles are already